coinkite/bitcoinbounties-pub/2022-04-01-bitcoin-binary-project-automated-builds.md

 status: New
 ---

-Create a continuous integration like solution for (BitcoinBinary.org)[https://BitcoinBinary.org]
+Create a continuous integration like solution for [BitcoinBinary.org](https://BitcoinBinary.org)

 Bitcoin Binary's goal is to show/verify bitcoin projects' deterministic/reproducible.

+Send proposals below